PaulBernier/chockablock/README.md

 This repository contains the code for the GraphQL server, the web frontend UI and the websocket server to communicate with agents.
 Agent source code can be found [here](https://github.com/PaulBernier/chockagent).

+Note that ChockaBlock also has a dependency on https://fct.tools API to fetch authority set information.

 ## Deploying ChockaBlock

 Have a look at `deploy.sh` script for a basic way to deploy ChockaBlock and at the associated Nginx configs in `doc/nginx-config`.